TommyJones/textmineR/cran-comments.md

 * win-builder (devel and release)

 ### R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was one NOTE.
+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: ‘Thomas W. Jones <jones.thos.w@gmail.com>’ Days since last update: 1

+This is a patch designed to fix compliation errors on Solaris.

 ### Downstream dependencies